3:1 Wherefore, holy brethren, partakers of the heavenly calling, consider the Apostle and High Priest of our profession, Christ Jesus;

 ie., They put Me to the test, doubting that I was able or willing to help them.

-As there were forty years in the wilderness from Kadesh-Barnea to Canaan (Num 14:33,34), so there were forty years between Calvary and the fall of Jerusalem to the Romans.
-Hebrews was written during this latter time, partly to warn the Jewish believers in Jesus not to turn back from following Him, lest they too come under God's judgment for unbelief.
+As there were forty years in the wilderness from Kadesh-Barnea to Canaan (Num 14:33,34), so there were forty years between Calvary and the fall of Jerusalem to the Romans (in 70 AD).
+Hebrews was written during this latter interval, partly to warn the Jews, who believed in Jesus, not to turn back from following Him, lest they too come under God's judgment for unbelief.

 3:11 So I sware in my wrath, They shall not enter into my rest.)